crgimenes/slow/README.md

 ## Comments

-The *slow* is compatible with UTF-8 and the difference in the size of the symbols is purposely not taken into account.
-This way we simulate what it would be like if it were the output via code page with each symbol occupying only 1 byte.
+The *slow* is compatible with UTF-8, and the difference in the size of the symbols is purposely not taken into account.
+Instead, we simulate what it would be like if the output via code page with each character occupying only 1 byte.